Dylon-Chan/group2-capstone-project/README.md

           # The 'target' parameter specifies the URL of the deployed application to be scanned.
           target: ${{ needs.deploy.outputs.access_url_output }}
 ```
+DAST tools simulate real-world attacks on the application, uncovering vulnerabilities that may not be apparent in static analysis alone.
+By incorporating DAST scans into the pipeline, you can continuously assess the security posture of the browser-based chat application in a production-like environment.
+This ongoing assessment helps to identify and remediate vulnerabilities before they are exploited by attackers.

+We used OWASP ZAP which is a penetration testing tool that helps developers and security professionals detect and find vulnerabilities in web applications

 OWASP scanning will only be performed by `zap-scan` after the resources have been successfully deployed by the `deploy` job.

 ![image](https://github.com/Dylon-Chan/group2-capstone-project/assets/127754707/8ff7a79a-a60f-4c8a-a93b-049c1aba6adc)